libretime/libretime/docs/manual/preparing-the-server/index.md

 ***Beware, Here be dragons!***

-The following instructions have been taken verbatim from the Airtime docs and not been brought up to date.
+The following instructions have been taken verbatim from the Libretime docs and not been brought up to date.

 Sound cards
 -----------

-If your Airtime machine will only be used to stream directly to an **Icecast** or **SHOUTcast** streaming media server, you do not require a sound card to be installed on the Airtime server side.
-This option is suitable for Airtime installations at your ISP's data centre, remote from any transmitter.
-However, you will not be able to take advantage of Airtime's live show recording feature (yet).
+If your Libretime machine will only be used to stream directly to an **Icecast** or **SHOUTcast** streaming media server, you do not require a sound card to be installed on the Libretime server side.
+This option is suitable for Libretime installations at your ISP's data centre, remote from any transmitter.
+However, you will not be able to take advantage of Libretime's live show recording feature (yet).

-If you intend that your Airtime server will have a direct audio output to a broadcast transmitter or a separate stream encoder, your server machine must have a sound card supported by an **ALSA** driver.
+If you intend that your Libretime server will have a direct audio output to a broadcast transmitter or a separate stream encoder, your server machine must have a sound card supported by an **ALSA** driver.
 Almost all standard sound cards have ALSA drivers built into the Linux kernel, which do not need to be installed separately.
 If in doubt about driver support for your sound card, check the ALSA support matrix at: <http://www.alsa-project.org/main/index.php/Matrix:Main>

 USB audio device index
 ----------------------